 - The violation related to a reduction in the student's course load that would have been within a DSO's power to authorize and that failure to approve reinstatement would result in extreme hardship to the student.

 You will need to submit the following documents to apply for reinstatement to F-1 status:

-- Copy of your entire Form I-20 issued for applying for reinstatement purpose (sign Item #11 on the form before making a copy)
+- Copy of your entire Form I-20 issued for applying for reinstatement purpose (sign the I-20 in the Student Attestation box at the bottom of page 1 before making a copy)

 - Copy of paper or print-out of electronic Form I-94 (please click on the link for instructions) and copy of your dependent(s) if applicable

 - Complete USCIS Form I-539 Application to Extend/Change Nonimmigrant Status and submit the appropriate fee.
 If you write a personal check, your address and phone number should appear on the check.
 You may also pay the fee with a money order or a cashier's check.

 - If you have been out of status for more than 5 months, you must pay the SEVIS fee and submit the fee receipt